OptionStrat Blog

 All That Glitters?

-The precious metal, and its digital cousin, Bitcoin, benefited from the SVB crisis, which confirmed the worst fears...
+I’ve written about the recent gold rally a few times now (Crudely Speaking) and (Gold Bugs and the Debt Boogeyman).
+The precious metal, and its digital cousin, Bitcoin, benefited from the SVB crisis, which confirmed...

 Crudely Speaking